MIDI: Instrument control

 MIDI was invented so that electronic or digital musical instruments could communicate with each other and so that one instrument can control another.
 For example, a MIDI-compatible sequencer can trigger beats produced by a drum sound module.
 Analog synthesizers that have no digital component and were built prior to MIDI's development can be retrofitted with kits that convert MIDI messages into analog control voltages.
 When a note is played on a MIDI instrument, it generates a digital MIDI message that can be used to trigger a note on another instrument.
-The capability for remote control allows full-sized instruments to be replaced with smaller sound modules, and allows musicians to combine instruments to achieve a fuller sound, or to create combinations of synthesized instrument sounds, such as acoustic piano and strings.
-MIDI also enables other instrument parameters (volume, effects, etc.) to be controlled remotely.
+The capability for remote control means smaller sound modules can replace full-sized instruments, and musicians can combine instruments for a fuller sound or to combine instrument sounds, such as acoustic piano and strings.
+MIDI also provides remote control over instrument parameters like volume, effects, etc.

 Synthesizers and samplers contain various tools for shaping an electronic or digital sound.
 Filters adjust timbre, and envelopes automate the way a sound evolves over time after a note is triggered.
 The frequency of a filter and the envelope attack (the time it takes for a sound to reach its maximum level), are examples of synthesizer parameters, and can be controlled remotely through MIDI.
 Effects devices have different parameters, such as delay feedback or reverb time.
 When a MIDI continuous controller number (CCN) is assigned to one of these parameters, the device responds to any messages it receives that are identified by that number.
 Controls such as knobs, switches, and pedals can be used to send these messages.
 A set of adjusted parameters can be saved to a device's internal memory as a patch, and these patches can be remotely selected by MIDI program changes.
 (Note: The MIDI standard allows selection of 128 different programs, but devices can provide more by arranging their patches into banks of 128 programs each and combining a program change message with a bank select message.)